cledilsonweb/lontra-validator/README.md

 DateGreaterThan - Checks if date is greater DateLessThan - Checks if date is less
 EndsWith - If text ends with a value
+IsArray - If value is a valid array
 Password - Checks whether the entered value is a valid password with the options uppercase, lowercase, number, special characters.
 StartsWith - If text starts with a value
 WordCount - Validate the number of words in a string